Skip to content

 # Production HANA instance

-export HANA_HOST=prod-hana.company.com
+export HANA_CLI_HOST=prod-hana.company.com

-export HANA_USER=prod_user
+export HANA_CLI_USER=prod_user

 # Enable encryption